peter88213/curly/add-on/README.md

-# Delete text color tags from all ODT files in [userprofile]\Documents
+# Delete text color markup from all ODT files in [userprofile]\Documents

 ## Please note:
 This toolkit is experimental. **Use it at your own risk**.